 LIHEAP energy assistance program.
-The LIHEAP assistance program is a federally funded energy program.
-This program helps pay energy bills for disadvantaged households.
-Get help with gas, water or electric Bills.
+The LIHEAP assistance program is a federally funded energy program that helps pay energy bills for disadvantaged households.
+Get help with gas, water, or electric bills.
 Call the Numbers in this Post or go to Local Church Assistance.

 LIHEAP Energy Assistance

-If you qualify for Low Income Home Energy Assistance Program (LIHEAP) you may receive a check for up to $350 to help with utilities bills.
-The program began in 1981, as an assist benefit to the poorest families with home cooling bills.
+If you qualify for the Low Income Home Energy Assistance Program (LIHEAP), you may receive a check for up to $350 to help with utility bills.
+The program began in 1981 as an assist benefit to the poorest families with home cooling bills.
 Congress later shifted the purpose of the funds to include warm weather states as well.
-Home heating assistance grants are funded with a yearly subsidy, to the Dept of Health and Human Services.
+Home heating assistance grants are funded with a yearly subsidy to the Dept of Health and Human Services.
 On October 15, 2014, ACF awarded approximately $3.05 billion for home heating grants.

 How Home Heating Assistance Grants Help Families

 Are you Eligible for Energy Assistance?

 To be eligible, your income should not be more than 150 percent of your state’s poverty level.
 Each state has different criteria for determining your eligibility.
 You also may receive help if your family receives any aid from the government.
-Speak to your social worker, to find out if you are eligible and when you should apply in your state.
+Speak to your social worker to determine if you are eligible and when you should apply in your state.
 If you qualify, you will receive a fuel assistance check the first week of February.

 Everyone does not Qualify – You must Financially Eligible.